informationgrid/ingrid-portal-ng/user/plugins/ingrid-search-result/README.md

     bin/gpm install ingrid-search-result

-This will install the Ingrid Search Result plugin into your `/user/plugins`-directory within Grav.
+This will install the InGrid Search Result plugin into your `/user/plugins`-directory within Grav.
 Its files can be found under `/your/site/grav/user/plugins/ingrid-search-result`.

 ### Manual Installation